 Sacristy - The room where Communion is prepared

-Fellowship Hall - A large, multi purpose space usually used for meals (1st Floor)
+Fellowship Hall - A large, multi purpose space usually used for meals and large gatherings (1st Floor)

 Lectern - Where people speak from when leading worship.
 This is often found on the chancel.